billygk/alpha-trading/portfolio_review_update.md

 3. **Execution**: Recommend a SELL for the weakest link to free up available_budget for the new BUY.
 4. **Instruction**: In your analysis, explicitly state: "Rotating [Weak Asset] to fund [Strong Asset] due to [Reason]."

-# **Priority Watchlist & Pricing**
-Crucial: Do not use external knowledge for prices.
-Only consider tickers present in the watchlist_prices field of the input JSON.
-These represent the active "Thematic Pillars" for the current session.

 # **Output Schema (JSON)**

 You must ALWAYS return this valid JSON structure: